TYPES OF SCHOOLS AND SYSTEMS

 Two thirds of Independent schools are in major cities and one third, including Aboriginal and Torres Strait Islander community schools, are located in rural and remote areas.
 Independent schools in the city also attract many students from rural and isolated areas.

 The Independent school sector contains some of Australia’s largest schools and as well as having a significant number of smaller schools.
-Thirty-one Independent schools (3 per cent) have more than 2,000 students, while at the other extreme, 136 schools (11 per cent) have fewer than 50 students enrolled.
+Thirty-five Independent schools (3 per cent) have more than 2,000 students, while at the other extreme, 136 schools (11 per cent) have fewer than 50 students enrolled.

-In Australia, 38 per cent of Independent schools have fewer than 200 students, and 41 per cent have enrolments between 200 and 1,000 students.
+In Australia, 37 per cent of Independent schools have fewer than 200 students, and 41 per cent have enrolments between 200 and 1,000 students.

 1 in 3